 Section 8.07 Action by the Administrative Agent .
 Except for action or other matters expressly required of the Administrative Agent hereunder, the Administrative Agent shall in all cases be fully justified in failing or refusing to act hereunder unless it shall (a) receive written instructions from the Majority Certificateholders specifying the action to be taken and (b) be indemnified to its satisfaction by the Purchasers against any and all liability and expenses which may be incurred by it by reason of taking or continuing to take any such action.
 The instructions of the Majority Certificateholders and any action taken or failure to act pursuant thereto by the Administrative Agent shall be binding on all of the Purchasers.
 If a Suspension Event has occurred and is continuing, the Administrative Agent shall take such action with respect to such Suspension Event as shall be directed by the Majority Certificateholders in the written instructions (with indemnities) described in this Section 8.07; provided that, unless and until the Administrative Agent shall have received such directions, the Administrative Agent may (but shall not be obligated to) take such action, or refrain from taking such action, with respect to such Suspension Event as it shall deem advisable in the best interests of the Purchasers.
 In no event, however, shall any Administrative Agent be required to take any action which exposes it to personal liability or which is contrary the Transaction Documents or applicable Law.

 Section 8.08 Resignation or Removal of the Administrative Agent .
-Subject to the appointment and acceptance of a Successor Agent as provided below, the Administrative Agent may resign at any time by giving notice thereof to the Trustee the Purchasers, and the Administrative Agent may be removed at any time (with or without cause) by the Majority Certificateholders.
+Subject to the appointment and acceptance of a Successor Agent as provided below, the Administrative Agent may resign at any time by giving notice thereof to the Trustee and, the Purchasers, and the Servicer, and the Administrative Agent may be removed at any time (with or without cause) by the Majority Certificateholders.
 Upon any such resignation or removal, the Majority Certificateholders shall appoint a successor to the removed Administrative Agent (as applicable, a "Successor Agent"), which shall be a commercial bank organized under the laws of the United States of America or of any State thereof and having a combined capital and surplus of at least $500,000,000.00.
-If no Successor Agent shall have been so appointed by the Majority Certificateholders and shall have accepted such appointment within 30 days after the retiring Administrative Agent's giving of notice of resignation or the Majority Certificateholders's removal of the retiring Administrative Agent, then the retiring Administrative Agent may appoint a Successor Agent.
+If no Successor Agent shall have been so appointed by the Majority Certificateholders and shall have accepted such appointment within 30 days after the retiring Administrative Agent's giving of notice of resignation or the Majority Certificateholders's removal of the retiring Administrative Agent, then the retiring Administrative Agent, in consultation with the Depositor, may appoint a Successor Agent.
+Notwithstanding the foregoing, the consent of the Servicer shall be required prior to an assignment becoming effective with respect to a Successor Agent which is not an existing Purchaser or an Affiliate thereof; provided, however, that if a Suspension Event has occurred and is continuing, the consent of the Servicer shall not be required.
 Upon the acceptance of such appointment hereunder by a Successor Agent, such Successor Agent shall thereupon succeed to and become vested with all the rights, powers, privileges, and duties of the retiring Administrative Agent, and the retiring Administrative Agent shall be discharged from its duties and obligations hereunder.
 After any retiring Administrative Agent's resignation or removal hereunder, the provisions of Section 6.08 and this Article VIII shall continue in effect for its benefit in respect of any actions taken or omitted to be taken by it while it was acting hereunder.